 If you want to visit Dubai, winter is the season to come.
 It's the time when temperatures dip to pleasant levels and three showers a day is no longer a necessity.
 It's the time when you can swim in the sea without it feeling like splashing around in a bowl of steaming soup and it's the time when you can put on your sunglasses as you step outside without them fogging up with big humidity.
 It's a nice place to be ...

-After the long summer holidays, it's easy to kid yourself that the sweltering weather is on the way out but really there's still a few weeks to go.
+After the long summer holidays, it's easy to kid yourself that the sweltering weather is on the way out but really there are still a few weeks to go.

 Considering that the temperatures in Dubai rarely enter the chilly spectrum, I do cook a lot of warming, roasty-toasty, cozy food; but as winter comes out to play, I'll be interspersing these dishes with the occasional cooler, chilled-out dish.